regan-tan/ChatGPT-APIS/README.md

 npm run dev
 ```
 The project should now be up and running.
 You can access it by going to `http://localhost:xxxx` in your browser.

-You will see a chat interface where you can have interactive conversations with the ChatGPT model.
-Type in your message and click send icon to send it.
-The assistant will respond with a generated text.

-You can continue the conversation by typing in your next message and clicking send button icon.

-Feel free to explore and modify the code as needed.
-The tutorial provides a basic implementation, but you can extend it to add more features and functionality.